 Bringing together governments, conservation specialists and coastal communities, Save Our Mangroves Now!
 (SOMN) aims to reverse the decline of mangroves to restore biodiversity, protect livelihoods and mitigate against the impacts of the climate crisis.
 It is a joint initiative by the German Federal Ministry for Economic Cooperation and Development (BMZ), World Wildlife Fund (WWF), the International Union for Conservation of Nature (IUCN) and Wetlands International.
 SOMN envisions a world with thriving mangrove habitats that work in harmony with local communities.
-Its mission is to mobilize action by facilitating policymaking, programmes and investments that regenerate mangrove ecosystems, tackle climate change and provide livelihoods, with an ambition to ensure that mangrove and globally.
+Its mission is to mobilize action by facilitating policymaking, programmes and investments that regenerate mangrove ecosystems, tackle climate change and provide livelihoods, with an ambition to ensure that mangrove ecosystems are conserved, restored and sustainably used to the benefit of people and nature, locally and globally.